 Our audit committee consists of Mr. Bohlin and Drs.
-Freund and Nadav, and is chaired by Mr. Bohlin.
-Our audit committee met seven (7) times in 2016.
-Effective as of the 2017 Annual Meeting, the audit committee will consist of Mr. Bohlin and Drs.
-Fallon and Freund, and will continue to be chaired by Mr. Bohlin.
+Fallon and Freund, and is chaired by Mr. Bohlin.
+Our audit committee met eight times in 2017.
 The primary purpose of our audit committee is to assist our Board in the oversight of our accounting and financial reporting processes, the audit and integrity of our financial statements, and the qualifications and independence of our independent auditor and to prepare any reports required of the audit committee under the rules of the SEC.
 The audit committee has the following responsibilities, among other things:

-- hiring our independent registered public accounting firm and pre-approving the audit, audit related and permitted non-audit and tax services to be performed by our independent registered public accounting firm; - reviewing and approving the planned scope of the annual audit and the results of the annual audit; - reviewing the significant accounting and reporting principles to understand their impact on our financial statements; - reviewing quarterly with management its assessment of the effectiveness and adequacy of our internal control structure and procedures for financial reporting and reviewing annually with our independent registered $public\ accounting\ firm\ the\ attestation\ to\ and\ report\ on\ the\ assessment\ made\ by\ management,\ if\ any;$ - reviewing with management and our independent registered public accounting firm, as appropriate, our financial reports, earnings announcements and our compliance with legal and regulatory requirements;

-- establishing procedures for the treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters and confidential submissions by our employees of concerns regarding questionable accounting or auditing matters; - periodically reviewing and recommending appropriate changes to our Code of Ethics; - reviewing and approving related-party transactions; and - reviewing and evaluating, at least annually, our audit committee's charter.
+- hiring our independent registered public accounting firm and pre-approving the audit, audit related and permitted non-audit and tax services to be performed by our independent registered public accounting firm; - reviewing and approving the planned scope of the annual audit and the results of the annual audit; reviewing the significant accounting and reporting principles to understand their impact on our financial statements; - reviewing quarterly with management its assessment of the effectiveness and adequacy of our internal control structure and procedures for financial reporting and reviewing annually with our independent registered public accounting firm the attestation to and report on the assessment made by management, if any; reviewing with management and our independent registered public accounting firm, as appropriate, our - reviewing with management and our independent registered public accounting firm, as appropriate, our financial reports, earnings announcements and financial information and earnings guidance provided to analysts and other third parties; - reviewing with the General Counsel or outside counsel any legal matters that may have a material impact on the Company's financial statements, accounting policies and compliance policies and programs, including corporate securities trading policies, and engaging in direct communications with the General Counsel or outside counsel on any topic as it may deem necessary from time to time; - establishing procedures for the treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters and confidential submissions by our employees of concerns regarding questionable accounting or auditing matters; - periodically reviewing and recommending appropriate changes to our Code of Ethics; - reviewing and approving related-party transactions; and - reviewing and evaluating, at least annually, our audit committee's charter.

 Our audit committee reviews related-party transactions for potential conflicts of interests or other improprieties in accordance with our related party transactions policy.
-See "Certain Relationships and Related Party Transactions Policies and Procedures for Transactions with Related Persons.
+See "Certain Relationships and Related Party Transactions-Policies and Procedures for Transactions with Related Persons."

 The financial literacy requirements of the SEC require that each member of our audit committee be able to read and understand fundamental financial statements.
-In addition, our Board has determined that Mr. Bohlin qualifies an audit committee financial expert, as defined in Item 407(d)(5) of Regulation S-K promulgated under the Securities Act of 1933, as amended (the "Securities Act"), and has financial sophistication in accordance with the NASDAO Listing Rules.
+Our Board has determined that Mr. Bohlin qualifies as an audit committee financial expert, as defined in Item 407(d)(5) of Regulation S-K promulgated under the Securities Act of 1933, as amended (the "Securities Act"), and has financial sophistication in accordance with the NASDAQ Listing Rules.

-Both our independent registered public accounting firm and management periodically meet privately with our audit committee
+Both our independent registered public accounting firm and management periodically meet privately with our audit committee.